samgohel/Node-Docker-Demo/Task.md

 -Add Mongo As The Name Of Service And In Environment Add Username And Password

 -volume: - mongo-db:/data/db/ (Mongo Db Is Name Of Volume)

+If Container Is Up And We Add New Image And Then We Again Use Up Command It Will Take Our Changes From Compose File, We Don't Have To Down And Then Again Up